ProGamerXbox/Non-Exam-Assessment/README.md

         * private
         * group
         * server (if possible)
+    * calls (highly doubt it due to its difficulty to implement)

 ## 🤔 Why ? :

 - **Privacy :**
-    - nowdays most of chat applications **steal personal data/informations**
+    - nowdays most of big companies chat applications **steal personal data/informations**
-    - most of the private conversations are not really 'private'
+    - most of the private conversations are not really 'private', they are kept and logged by big companies

 - **Security :**
-    - all information/data sent to anyone will be **encrypted** using a **strong encryption method**
+    - some chat applications may use **weak encryption method**, which would result in data being able to be **intercepted**

 ---

 # ⚙️ Plan: